 We recognize derivative instruments and hedging activities on a gross basis as either assets or liabilities on the Company's Condensed Consolidated Balance Sheets and measure them at fair value.
 Hedge accounting generally provides for the matching of the timing of gain or loss recognition on the hedging instrument with the earnings effect of the hedged forecasted transactions in a cash flow hedge.
 For derivatives designated as cash flow hedges, the change in the estimated fair value of the effective portion of the derivative is recognized in Accumulated other comprehensive income (loss) on our Condensed Consolidated Balance Sheets.
-To receive hedge accounting treatment, all hedging relationships are formally documented at the inception of the hedge, and the hedges must be highly effective in offsetting changes to future cash flows on hedge transactions.
+To receive hedge accounting treatment, all hedging relationships are formally documented at the inception of the hedge, and the hedges must be highly effective in offsetting changes to future cash flows on hedged transactions.

 In February 2021, concurrent with the prepayment of \$356.4 million aggregate principal amount of the first lien term loans outstanding under the First Lien Credit Agreement, we fully dedesignated the interest rate cap contract and partially dedesignated \$100.0 million of the notional amount of one of the forward-starting interest rate swap contracts.
-As of June 30, 2021, \$500.0 million of the notional amount of the interest rate cap contract and \$100.0 million of the notional amount of nee of the forward-starting interest rate swap contracts are not designated as accounting hedges.
+As of June 30, 2021, \$500.0 million of the notional amount of one of the forward-starting interest rate swap contracts and \$100.0 million of the notional amount of the interest rate swap contracts are not designated \$100.0 million of the notional amount of the dedesignated starting interest rate swap contracts are not designated as accounting hedges.
 Gains and losses resulting from valuation adjustments on dedesignated portions of our derivative contracts subsequent to dedesignation of hedge accounting are recorded within Interest expense, net in our Consolidated Statements of Operations.
-As it is not probable the forecasted transaction will not occur, the amounts in Accumulated other comprehensive income (loss) as of the date of dedesignation will be released based on our original forecast.
+As it is not probable the forecasted transaction will not occur, the amounts in Accumulated other comprehensive income (loss) as of the date of dedesignation will be released on our original forecast.